wascc/wascc-dev-site/content/tutorials/first-actor/run.md

 Error: Error(Authorization("Actor MCYQSR5WIOABHZP6Z3SG67REVC2QDCYAHUVXHUSSLFWNO55OZ3O33MKR is not authorized to use capability wascc:http_server, configuration rejected"))
 ```

-## Congratulations
+## Congratulations!

-You have built your first service using **waSCC**.
+You have built your first actor and service using **waSCC**.
 Now it's time to explore the library some more and, more importantly, explore the possibilities of building secure services in the cloud, at the edge, or anywhere else with WebAssembly.